juanberrios/SLAC-Fairness/README.md

 ## Introduction

-This GitHub repository is a companion to the paper "Sociolinguistic auto-coding has fairness problems too: Measuring and mitigating overlearning bias", forthcoming in _Linguistics Vanguard_.
+This GitHub repository is a companion to the paper "Sociolinguistic auto-coding has fairness problems too: Measuring and mitigating overlearning bias", published open-access in _Linguistics Vanguard_ in 2024: https://doi.org/10.1515/lingvan-2022-0114.
 In the paper, I investigate **sociolinguistic auto-coding (SLAC)** through the lens of **machine-learning fairness**.
 Just as some algorithms produce biased predictions by _overlearning_ group characteristics, I find that the same is true for SLAC.
 As a result, I attempt **unfairness mitigation strategies (UMSs)** as techniques for removing gender bias in auto-coding predictions (without harming overall auto-coding performance too badly).